 She’s looking for herself, and this is so common.
-It’s like Eat Pray Love shit.
-A great illustration of this before the social media world, where it’s easy to pry into people’s lives, and they get a very distorted view of other people’s lives, and then make yourself feel in comparison like you’re missing out, and that creates that discontent that makes you question your whole existence and the way you’re leading your life.
+It’s like Eat, Pray, Love shit.
+A great illustration of this before the social media world, in the internet world, where it’s easy to pry into people’s lives, and they get a very distorted view of other people’s lives, and then make yourself feel by comparison like you’re missing out, and that creates that discontent that makes you question your whole existence and the way you’re leading your life.

-Whereas that wasn’t the case so easily in the 50s, but there’s a great movie called Revolutionary Road that describes that the picks, Kate Winslet, Leonardo deCaprio, in a marriage that lack the passion – and then they went apart from each other to find meaning.
+Whereas that wasn’t the case so easily in the 50s, but there’s a great movie called Revolutionary Road that describes, that depicts, Kate Winslet, Leonardo deCaprio, in a marriage that lack the passion – and then they went apart from each other to find meaning.

-Kate Winslet’s character is a great illustration of trying to find herself, having that quarter-life crisis.
+Kate Winslet’s character is a great illustration of trying to find herself, having that quarter-life crisis or whatever it is, tertiary life crisis.
 It sounds like this is a case of the girlfriend has her own issues.
 She needs to work through her own problems, and it could just be depression.
 There’s not enough information to diagnose that, but clearly it’s one of those issues where she feels like she’s lost in terms of that psychological sense of meaning.

 She needs to figure out how to meet her own needs of how to feel alive again through passion.
 And that’s not something that she can find in you.
 I mean, that would be dangerous for her, to actually find her meaning in you.
 She needs to find it for herself, and there’s nothing you can do.